 219 W Bryan St, Savannah, GA 31401

-McMillain Inn offers stylishly distinctive accommodations in Savannah’s downtown historic district.
+McMillan Inn offers stylishly distinctive accommodations in Savannah’s downtown historic district.
 Enjoy in-room climate control, private bathrooms, complimentary WIFI, full breakfasts, and so very much more.
 Our downtown location puts you that much closer to most of Savannah’s most popular attractions.
-Book your stay at McMillain Inn today!
+Book your stay at McMillan Inn today!